-The Planning and Development Officer has the authority to approve a request for an administrative alternate as set forth in this UDO.
-All administrative alternates shall be reviewed in accordance with the provisions of this section and the applicable administrative alternative findings.
+The Planning Director has the authority to approve a request for an administrative alternate as set forth in this UDO.
+All administrative alternates shall be reviewed in accordance with the provisions of this section and the applicable administrative alternate findings.
+Administrative alternates are not available for anything set forth in a zoning condition.

-- 1. An application for an administrative alternate shall be submitted in accordance with Sec.
+- An application for an administrative alternate shall be submitted in accordance with Sec.
 10.2.1.B.
 A request for an administrative alternate must be submitted at the time of application for a preliminary subdivision plan, plot plan or site plan or at such time the administrative alternate is proposed in conjunction with the review of infrastructure construction plans, a plot plan or site plan. - 2.
 An application for an administrative alternate must be signed and notarized by the property owner in order to initiate a request for an alternate. - 3.
 The applicant shall submit pertinent material necessary for review of the alternate; in addition to the submittal material required for a subdivision, plot plan or site plan.
 This may include architectural renderings, materials samples or other project-specific information.